Alberta Politics Deep Dive: Notley’s NDP leads Smith and the UCP by 8 but a core group of “reluctant” UCP voters will likely decide the election

 We are the only research and strategy firm that helps organizations respond to the disruptive risks and opportunities in a world where demographics and technology are changing more quickly than ever.

-We were one of the most accurate pollsters conducting research during the 2019 Canadian Election.
+We were one of the most accurate pollsters conducting research during the 2021 Canadian election following up on our outstanding record in 2019.

 Contact us with any questions.